-If the Person Specification for the role specifies that you should hold a particular qualification or membership of a professional body, you will need to bring in your original certificate of qualification and professional registration.
+If the role profile states that you should hold a particular qualification or membership of a professional body, you will need to bring in your original certificate of qualification and professional registration.

 For some posts we will need to conduct a criminal record check through the Disclosure and Barring Service.
-This will be clearly stated in the advert and person specification for the role.
+This will be clearly stated in the advert for the role.
 If this applies to the role you are applying for, you will need to bring in some additional documentation.

 We will need to check three pieces of ID, including proof of your current address.
 This can include your passport, driving licence and your most recent council tax or utility bill (e-bills are not able to be accepted).
 Further details of the ID we can accept can be found on the DBS website.